Canon 800D vs Nikon D750

 Studio photographers will appreciate that the Nikon D750 (unlike the 800D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 800D and the D750 have been discontinued, but can regularly be found used on eBay.
+Both the 800D and the D750 have been discontinued, but can regularly be found used on ebay.
 The D750 was replaced by the Nikon D780, while the 800D was followed by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 800D and D750 can be found, respectively, in the Canon 800D Manual (free pdf) or the online Nikon D750 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 800D or the Nikon D750 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.